BCom Monetary Policy of India Notes Study Material

 (iii) Inflation.

-Finally, we can say that, the role and purpose of monetary policy is proper managing the money stock in the system for the realisation of economic goals.
-D. C. Rowan has defined monetary policy as “discretionary act undertaken by the authorities designed to influence (a) the supply of money, (b) cost of money or rate of interest, (c) the availability of money.”
+Finally, we can say that the role and purpose of monetary policy are properly managing the money stock in the system for the realization of economic goals.
+D. C. Rowan has defined monetary policy as a “discretionary act undertaken by the authorities designed to influence (a) the supply of money, (b) the cost of money or rate of interest, (c) the availability of money.”

 OBJECTIVES OF MONETARY POLICY

-- Attainment of Full Employment: It is desirable to attainment of employment in economy.
-It can be pursued through the increase in rate of saving and investment.
-A balanced monetary policy helps to maintain price stability economy and creates a positive environment for investment that facilitates employment opportunities in economy.
+4. Attainment of Full Employment: It is desirable to the attainment of employment in the economy.
+It can be pursued through an increase in rate of saving and investment.
+A balanced monetary policy helps to maintain a price-stability economy and creates a positive environment for investment that facilitates employment opportunities in the economy.

-- Economic Equality and Social Justice: Monetary policy aims at providing more funds to priority sectors like agriculture, medium and small enterprises, weaker section of society etc. to promote economic equality and social justice.
+5. Economic Equality and Social Justice: Monetary policy aims at providing more funds to priority sectors like agriculture, medium and small enterprises, weaker section of society, etc. to promote economic equality and social justice.

 INSTRUMENTS OF MONETARY POLICY

-The RBI has used following instruments to carry out his objective of monetary policy:
+The RBI has used the following instruments to carry out its objective of monetary policy:

 (A) Quantitative Instruments

-(ii) Open Market Operations: Open market operations refers to the sale and purchase of securities, short-term commercial bills and foreign exchange the RBI.
-To increase money supply, the central bank purchases Govt.
-Securities from bank and public.
-Conversely, when the central bank sells securities to the banks, the deposits in the banks would get reduced resulting in contraction of credit and reduction in money supply.
-Thus OMO cause direct pumping in or draining out the legal tender money from the market.
+(ii) Open Market Operations: Open market operations refer to the sale and purchase of securities, short-term commercial bills, and foreign exchange in the RBI.
+To increase the money supply, the central bank purchases Govt.
+Securities from banks and the public.
+Conversely, when the central bank sells securities to the banks, the deposits in the banks would get reduced resulting in a contraction of credit and a reduction in the money supply.
+Thus OMO causes direct pumping in or draining out the legal tender money from the market.

 (B) Qualitative Credit Control

-This also called ‘Selective Credit Control.
-It refers to regulate credit to a specific commodity or areas not for the whole economy.
-Following measures are to be taken for selective control:
+This is also called ‘Selective Credit Control.
+It refers to regulating credit to a specific commodity or area not for the whole economy.
+The following measures are to be taken for selective control:

-(i) Regulation of Marginal Requirements on Loans: Reserve Bank of India fix the marginal money to be kept by commercial banks while lending the loans.
+(i) Regulation of Marginal Requirements on Loans: Reserve Bank of India fixes the marginal money to be kept by commercial banks while lending loans.
 The basic aim of this method is to restrict the use of credit to purchase or carry securities.
 By regulation of marginal requirements, RBI increases margin money against those commodities whose prices were rising.
-A higher margin is used in price rise while lower margin is used in deflationary situation.
+A higher margin is used in price rises while a lower margin is used in deflationary situations.
+(BCom Monetary Policy of India Notes Study Material)

 In other words, under regulatory effort, the Reserve Bank can control credit by increasing the margins and expand credit by reducing the margin requirements.

-(iv) Credit Authorization Scheme (CAS): This scheme was introduced by the RBI in November, 1965.
-Under this scheme, commercial banks has seek authorization from the Reserve Bank before sanctioning bank loan exceeding Rs.1 crore or more to any single party.
+(iv) Credit Authorization Scheme (CAS): This scheme was introduced by the RBI in November 1965.
+Under this scheme, commercial banks have sought authorization from the Reserve Bank before sanctioning bank loans exceeding Rs.1 crore or more to any single party.
 The amount of this limit has been changed from time to time and it was raised to Rs.
 6 crore with effect from April 1986.

 (v) Moral Persuasion: It is also a selective credit control measure of RBI.
-Under which, the Reserve Bank persuades, member banks to follow the policy guidelines regarding excessive control over credit in general or advances against particular commodities or unsecured advances.
-To achieve this objective regular meetings and discussion are held with representatives of commercial banks.
+Under this, the Reserve Bank persuades, member banks to follow the policy guidelines regarding excessive control over credit in general or advances against particular commodities or unsecured advances.
+To achieve this objective regular meetings and discussions are held with representatives of commercial banks.

 FIRST BI-MONTHLY MONETARY POLICY STATEMENT, 2015-16